 Dear Mr. Westermann,

-The frequency of migraine days depends on the frequency of use in the last 3 months.
-An annual average cannot well explain the increase in frequency.
-If it is the case that you have had to take increasingly more triptans or acute medications in the last 3 months and have reached the 10 limit, it is probably a good idea to take another medication break.
-If in doubt, this should happen anyway.
+The frequency of migraine days is significantly influenced by medication dosage over the past three months.
+An annual average cannot adequately explain an increase in frequency.
+Therefore, if you have found yourself increasingly taking more triptans or acute medications over the last three months, approaching the ten-day mark, it is likely beneficial to take another medication break.
+In fact, this should be done whenever possible.

 Kind regards